 Food and beverages, we don’t get very far without them; sustenance, in some form or another, is still a daily requirement for our continued existence.
-This is to say that life’s necessities can be translated into a money-making venture— and in this case, that would involve the industry.
-That said, if you are planning to open a restaurant and get rich, you’re probably going to fail.
+This is to say that life’s necessities can be translated into a money-making venture (a restaurant venture) — and in this case, that would involve the industry.
+That said, if you are planning to open a restaurant and get rich, you’re probablygoing to fail.
 In terms of difficulty, starting a restaurant is possibly one of the most stressful and difficult propositions the average entrepreneur (even the above average) can hope to take on.
 Going a step further, opening a restaurant and making it a financially viable long-term operation, that’s rare.
-Most restauranteurs are happy if they can pay the bills and take a little vacation once a year (—usually the latter half of January)
+Most restaurateurs are happy if they can pay the bills and take a little vacation once a year (—usually the latter half of January)

 In the U.S., three out of every five restaurants close before they hit their 2 year mark (and the myth about 90% of independent restaurants closing in the first year is likely not true but considering the variety of eateries that are called “restaurants”, it’s possible that the number is higher than 60% in 2 years).
 Anyway, the point is this, if you think owning a restaurant would be fun, and you have a few million to throw around (and don’t plan on being directly involved in the operations) then you’re probably right, it can be fun.
 But if you plan on being the person who spends 18 hours a day, seven days a week, making sure that every detail is checked twice and helping manage every facet, until you’re comfortable letting the staff take over the day-to-day, then “fun” is probably not the word I would use.
 But it can be exhilarating.